About me

 I am an early career academic researcher, currently employed as ESRC Postdoctoral Fellow at the University of Sheffield.
 My research explores the histories of British counter-terrorism and peacebuilding politics in Northern Ireland, 1920-1998.
 I am currently writing a book on this topic: situating evolutions in UK security practice during the ‘Troubles’ in relation to longer-term patterns of Anglo-Irish politics.

 I completed my PhD in Politics at the University of Sheffield in 2023, having previously studied History at the University of Oxford and International Relations at the London School of Economics.
 Before beginning my PhD, I worked in the UK Parliament as a Researcher and Senior Caseworker.
-I have published articles on the histories of British security in journals including the European Journal of International Security, the Review of International Studies, and Critical Studies on Terrorism.
+I have published articles on the histories of British security policy in journals including the European Journal of International Security, the Review of International Studies, and Critical Studies on Terrorism.

 My work is informed by post-structuralist and genealogical traditions.
-I use mixed methods of quantitative and qualitative analysis to assess a blend of textual and spatial sources.
+I use mixed methods of quantitative and qualitative analysis to assess a blend of textual and spatial data.
 My wider interests include critical approaches to security; UK and Irish politics; and historical approaches to political science/international relations.

 -